Stand Up Delaware's Reopen Schools Committee has submitted a White Paper to Governor Carney and Secretary of Education Susan Bunting | Send2Press Newswire

 This group currently has nearly 9,300 members.
 The Reopen Schools Committee is composed of doctors, nurses, nurse practitioners, school nurses, teachers, para-professionals, and administrators.

-“It is respectfully and urgently requested that our Governor and Secretary of Education read, revue, and strongly consider our approach,” said co-founder Lisa McCulley.
+“It is respectfully and urgently requested that our Governor and Secretary of Education read, review, and strongly consider our approach,” said co-founder Lisa McCulley.

 Much research and consideration went into this effort to offer safe, reasonable, scientific, common sense solutions for best practices to reopen schools for our school faculty, parents, and our biggest priority, our students.